antmicro/kenning-pipeline-manager/docs/source/specification-format.md

   Values for interfaces of the same `side` value have to be unique.
   If the value is not provided then rows are automatically provided by iterating from the first upper row.
   This value does not work for `array` keyword, as it produces more than one interface.
-* `externalName` (optional) - used for subgraphs only.
+* `externalName` (optional) - used for graph nodes only, to expose an inference of a node within the graph.
-  It specifies the name of the interface in the parent graph.
+  It specified the name of the interface displayed in the editor.
-  If not provided, the name of the interface in the parent graph is the same as the name of the interface in the subgraph.
+  Both the interface of the graph node and the interface of the node within the graph must have the same `id` and `direction` fields.
+  Note that values of `externalName` of the graph node have to be unique.

 ```{note}
 Only interfaces of the same `type` can be connected together.